potassco/clorm/README.rst

     % Corresponding ASP code
     log(event("2019-04-05", "goto shops"), 0).

-* Field definitions can be decorated with a data conversion signature to perform automatic type conversion for writing Python functions that can be called from an ASP program using the @-syntax.
+* Function definitions can be decorated with a data conversion signature to perform automatic type conversion for writing Python functions that can be called from an ASP program using the @-syntax.

-  For example a function ``add`` can be decorated with an automatic data conversion signature that accepts two input integers and expects an output integer.
+  For example a function ``add`` can be decorated with an data conversion signature that accepts two input integers and expects an output integer.

 .. code-block:: python